hashicorp/terraform-website/content/source/docs/enterprise/registry/design.html.md

 ### Deferring Variables

-The "Set Variables" page is primarily for hardcoding or interpolating values that will stay the same across workspaces.
-If you want to delegate a value to the users of a configuration, you can check the variable's "Deferred" checkbox.
-This adds a Terraform variable with no default value to the configuration, which workspace users will have to provide a value for.
+Some variables should be set by the author of a configuration (as static or interpolated values), but others should be set by the configuration's user.
+If you want to delegate a module variable to users, you can select its "Deferred" checkbox, which ties its value to a new top-level Terraform variable with no default value.
+Anyone creating a workspace from your configuration will have to provide a value for that variable.

 ## The Output Configuration